 Weather

-July, in general, tends to be Chile’s wettest month overall.
-This is when the country's mild winter weather is on full display, though geographically, this depends on where you are traveling along the extensive 2653-mile length.
-Santiago will see highs in the low-60s—comfortable for sightseeing, though prepare to put on layers after the sun goes down.
+July tends to be Chile's wettest month overall.
+This is when the country's mild winter weather is on full display, though geographically, this depends on where you're traveling along the extensive 2,653-mile (4,270 km) length.
+Santiago will see highs in the low-60s (Fahrenheit)—comfortable for sightseeing, though prepare to put on layers after the sun goes down.
 For slightly warmer, drier weather, it's best to stay north of Santiago in the Atacama Desert, often considered the driest place on the planet.

 Patagonia typically stays in the 30s with a range of microclimates depending on where you travel.
-This is not really a draw this time of year due to wet and cold conditions.
-Plus there are only about seven hours of daylight, which means outdoor activities are rather limited.
+This isn't really a draw this time of year due to wet and cold conditions.
+Plus, there are only about seven hours of daylight, which means outdoor activities are somewhat limited.

 Crowds & Costs

-Winter sees relatively few foreign visitors compared to other seasons, but mountain resorts tend to bustle with Chilean skiers and snowboarders near Santiago and the Lake District, especially families taking winter breaks.
+Winter sees relatively few foreign visitors compared to other seasons.
+Still, mountain resorts near Santiago and the Lake District tend to bustle with Chilean skiers and snowboarders, especially families taking winter breaks.
 Thus, this is an expensive month to hit the slopes.

 Where to Go

-Most incoming travelers will fly in and out of Santiago making it a great stopover for checking out the city's museums and up-and-coming neighborhoods.
-From here, you can drive to the east, west and south of the city, which takes you through the stunning and fertile wine valleys of Chile.
-This gently rolling countryside represents the heart of Chilean wine production and is often a must-see for many that visit the country.
+Most incoming travelers will fly in and out of Santiago, making it a great stopover for checking out the city's museums and up-and-coming neighborhoods.
+From here, you can drive to the east, west, and south of the city, which takes you through the country's stunning and fertile wine valleys.
+This gently rolling countryside represents the heart of Chilean wine production and is often a must-see for many who visit the country.

-A two-hour drive from Santiago, Valparaiso is a quirky port city that has come to be one of the real highlights for any visit to Chile.
-You can easily spend a few days checking out the colorful hills ("Cerros") that overlook the city.
+A two-hour drive from Santiago, Valparaíso is a quirky port city that has come to be one of the real highlights of any visit to Chile.
+You can easily spend a few days checking out the colorful hills (cerros) that overlook the city.
 Explore the cobblestone lanes zigzagging their way up and down hilly neighborhoods, lined with colorfully painted 19th-century houses.
-If you don't feel like walking, there are over a dozen old-fashioned funicular, saving your legs from the steep climb.
+If you don't feel like walking, there are over a dozen old-fashioned funiculars, saving your legs from the steep climb.

-Northern Chile also offers plenty of opportunities this time of year along its beautiful coastline, as well as inland in the Elqui Valley and the Atacama Desert with dramatic landscapes including red canyons, rocky valleys, gorges, thermal lakes, and geysers.
-This otherworldly region of northern Chile is gaining more attention each year as more travelers search for ways to unplug and get back to nature.
+Northern Chile also offers plenty of opportunities this time of year along its beautiful coastline, as well as inland in the Elqui Valley and the Atacama Desert, with dramatic landscapes including red canyons, rocky valleys, gorges, thermal lakes, and geysers.
+This otherworldly region is gaining more attention each year as more travelers search for ways to unplug and return to nature.

 Chat with a local specialist who can help organize your trip.